lastdylan/digital_wallet/README.md

 # Digital Wallet challenge (Insight Data Engineering)
 A full description of this challenge is at https://github.com/InsightDataScience/digital-wallet.

-I responded to this challenge in C++.
-See src/antifraud.cxx.
+I respond to the challenge in C++.
+For the finer details, feel free to dig into src/antifraud.cxx.

 I read transactions from paymo_input/batch_payment.txt, a file that contains about 4 million trusted transactions.
 While reading each transaction, I map each user's ID to a set of their immediate friends.
 Call this level of friendship O(1).
 This operation is done once by a function called get_records(<inputs>).
 This operation should take at most 14 seconds.
 This map is then passed (by reference) multiple times as the program runs.